The possible site of an 18th century distillery - at Mulchaich Farm, Ferintosh on the Black Isle

 Location and Directions

 Mulchaich is situated on a NW facing slope of extensively farmed agricultural land above the Cromarty Firth in the western part of the Black Isle.
 It has panoramic views towards Dingwall and Ben Wyvis.
 The site is just 2 miles NE of Conon Bridge and approached by minor roads between Easter Kinkell and Alcaig, east of Conon Bridge.
 It is close to the Ferintosh Free Church at grid reference, NH 576 568.
 Parking is in the Ferintosh Free Church car park, however we request that you avoid Sunday mornings and evenings when the car park gets very busy.
 From the car park there is a 300m walk - go north and take a right turn, signposted “Mulchaich”.
-The entrance to the site is the second gate on the left.
-Please do not park in this entrance.
+Walk up to the farm.
+Access can be made from the first gate on the left from the farmyard.

 A brief description of the processes involved in distilling whisky

 The ingredients required for making whisky are grain, usually barley (or in earlier days bere, an ancient form of barley), a constant supply of running water and a plentiful supply of peat.
 The barley is allowed to germinate into malt which is then dried by gently heating it.
 The dried malt is milled to make “grist”, and this is then mixed with hot water to make “wort”.
 The “wort” is fermented and the resulting “wash” is heated up in a still, preferably made of copper.
 The alcohol vapours given off are cooled by passing them through a “worm” which has cold water running over it and the spirit is collected from a spout at the bottom of the “worm”.
 For more information on production of modern whisky click here or visit Dallas Dhu distillery which is in the care of Historic Scotland, click here.

 The site of the possible Distillery at Mulchaich Farm